clemsonMakerspace/unified-makerspace/cdk/README.md

 -   https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

-Sign in instructions for AWS accounts:
+In order to sign into your AWS account on the CLI, follow one of the 3 options below:

--   Navigate to https://clemson-makerspace.awsapps.com/start/ and sign in
+    1. Configure the AWS CLI to use AWS SSO.
+This will allow you to use the AWS CLI without having to manually navigate to the login page.
+To do this, follow the instructions in [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-using-profile).
+Keep in mind that if you go this route, in order to get emporary credentials you will need ot run `aws sso login --profile your-profile-name` before each command.

--   Click on "AWS Account" and select the tab for your dev account.
-It should say "dev-{your-clemson-username}"
+    2. Export the credentials to your environment variables.
+To do this, follow the instructions above to log in to the AWS SSO page.
+From there, Click on "AWS Account" and select the tab for your dev account.
--   Select "Command line or programmatic access" on the row for "AdministratorAccess"
+    It should say "dev-{your-clemson-username}".
+Lastly, select "Command line or programmatic access" on the row for "AdministratorAccess".
+Simply copy and paste what is in the option 1 box into your terminal, and the tokens should take effect.

--   Copy and paste the block code that is shown into ~/.aws/credentials
+    3. Add the AWS account to your credentials file ~/.aws/credentials.
+This option is not reccomended because the credentials rotate every hour.
+Follow the same steps for option 2 to get access to the credentials for your dev account.
+From there, copy and paste the avlues in the option 2 box into `~/.aws/credentials` and the tokens should take effect.

 At this point you can now synthesize the CloudFormation template for this code.